• Skip to primary navigation

 What to Do if Microsoft Print to PDF is Not Available

-If “Microsoft Print to PDF” is not available, click on the current available printer and choose Microsoft Print to PDF in the menu that appears.
+If “Microsoft Print to PDF” is not available, click on the current available printer and then select Microsoft Print to PDF in the menu that appears.

 Switch to PDF Printer in Microsoft Excel